 CASE Program FAQs

-All CASE fellows must be current Elmhurst College students in good standing with an intended graduation date of December 2018 or later.
+All CASE fellows must be current Elmhurst University students in good standing with an intended graduation date of December of the program year or later.

-- Students who entered as first-year students in Fall 2017 but have sophomore standing due to AP credit
+- Students who entered as first-year students in the previous fall but have sophomore standing due to AP credit.

 Yes, stipends are provided to CASE fellows to compensate for summer wages.
 Federal law requires taxes to be withheld from the stipends.

 Mentors may apply for a small amount of funding for supplies for student projects.

 - Allowable expenses: research-related travel, research supplies, equipment, research participant incentive, software and other materials